awesome-kyuubi/hadoop-testing/README.md

 This project uses [ansible](https://www.ansible.com/) to render the Dockerfile, shell scripts, and configuration files from the templates.
 Please make sure you have installed it before building.

 Considering, ansible strongly depends on the Python environment.
-To make the Python environment independent and easy to manage, it is recommended to use `pyenv` and `virtualenv` to manage Python environment on macOS.
+To make the Python environment independent and easy to manage, it is recommended to use `pyenv` and `virtualenv` to manage Python environment.

+Here we provide guides for macOS and centOS users.

+## MacOS

 Install from Homebrew